 I can honestly only recommend diving in the lava tubes to advanced divers with excellent buoyancy control.
 If you are not too claustrophobic, a reward is hiding in the tunnels.
 From the snowball nudibranch to giant spiny lobsters, these were species that you cannot see on the reef.
 I also played hide and seek with the marbled shrimps and finally found one who wasn’t too scared by my camera.
 In the last tunnel we visited, we swam into an enormous school of paeony bulleye fish, which with their bright red colour made me think of the lava which used to flow in the tunnel.
 It suddenly made me realise where I was.

 It was maybe the only problem with diving in the Kohala region.
-If you look at hotels in the area, you are likely to only find luxury resorts in Waikoloa Resort area on the South Kohala Coast.
-It’s on Airbnb I finally found a solution for my buddy and I. For a 100 USD a night, we got a luxury suite in the stylish and very Hawaiian home of Barbara in Waikoloa Village (only 300m of altitude, which is an essential detail after scuba diving in Hawaii).
+If you look at hotels in the area, you are likely to only find luxury resorts in the Waikoloa Resort area on the South Kohala Coast.
+Waikoloa Village, is a 20-minute drive to Kawaihae Harbour, many owners of lovely villas offer one of their bedrooms to visitors.
+For 100 USD a night, we got a luxury suite in the stylish and very Hawaiian home of Barbara in Waikoloa Village (only 300m of altitude, which is an essential detail after scuba diving in Hawaii).
 On the second night, as I was editing my pictures of the day, she offered me freshly made popcorn while we were chatting, showing her the underwater beauty of her area.
 Something I loved about her place was the many turtles decorating the walls: it got to be the perfect place to stay for scuba diving travellers!

 PIN IT FOR LATER